-I have had a problem with an 3rd party app that I have authorized to post my blog post automatically to my twitter and LinkedIn account.
-My problem was that I forgotten which app did it, as I have a habit of signing up to new 3rd party apps to check them and I sign up normally with a social network app like twitter or facebook as they are easier to remember than having unique passwords for each new app sign up.
+I have had a problem with a 3rd party app that I have authorized to post my blog post automatically to my Twitter and LinkedIn account.
+My problem was that I forgot which app did it, as I have a habit of signing up to new 3rd party apps to check them and I sign up normally with a social network app like twitter or facebook as they are easier to remember than having unique passwords for each new app sign up.

 To revoke 3rd party app access to your Twitter account go to Apps tab of your account settings.